 Enabling FIPS blocks access to the mechanism through which E-Prime licensing occurs.
-Therefore, meaning that you need to disable FIPS to successfully use any version of E-Studio.
+Therefore, you need to disable FIPS to successfully use any version of E-Studio.

-While a FIPS-enabled machine is able to run experiments in E-Run, FIPS blocks access to any algorithms that aren’t FIPS-validated in the .NET Framework, including the algorithms that access the USB license key.
+While a FIPS-enabled machine can run experiments in E-Run, FIPS blocks access to any algorithms that aren’t FIPS-validated in the .NET Framework, including the algorithms that access the USB license key.

 NOTE: Read-only E-Prime license keys have FIPS compliance levels 2 and 3 since 2007, but the algorithms to communicate with the keys are not FIPS compliant.

-On a machine with the license key’s driver successfully installed, you should be able to access the Sentinel Admin Control Center at localhost:1947.
+On a machine with the license key’s driver successfully installed, you can access the Sentinel Admin Control Center at localhost:1947.

 Being able to access localhost indicates progress when working through the typical "License Violation" error troubleshooting.
 Having FIPS enabled is essentially the same as not having the proper HASP driver installed for the license key.

 In some versions of E-Prime 2.0, an FIPS licensing error message does not appear when opening up E-Studio.
 In E-Prime 2.0 (version 22.214.171.1246) and E-Prime 3.0, the following error message occurs:

 Use a secure lab machine off the network when designing and editing experiments in E-Studio.
 This allows you to safely disable FIPS without exposing the machine to any potential harms that FIPS looks to block.